MicrosoftDocs/azure-ai-docs/articles/search/search-security-network-security-perimiter.md

 1. Using the IP address, you can create an [inbound access rule](#add-an-inbound-access-rule) for that IP address to allow access.
 You can skip this step if you're using private link.

 1. Finally, try navigating to the search service in the Azure portal.
 If you can view the indexes successfully, then the network security perimeter is configured correctly.

+## View and manage network security perimeter configuration

+You can use the [Management REST APIs](/rest/api/searchmanagement/network-security-perimeter-configurations?view=rest-searchmanagement-2024-06-01-preview) to review and reconcile perimeter configurations.

+Be sure to use preview API version `2024-06-01-preview`.
+For more information about the REST API, see [Manage your Azure AI Search service with REST APIs](search-manage-rest.md).

 ## See also